OAKO-UCONN/distributed-systems-journey/README.md

 It would also be interesting to create at least a simple article for each section of the resource you are consuming, to better summarize what you have learned.
 I recommend [DEV](https://dev.to/) to be your blog platform.

+I will also do one challenge from HackerRank in all programming languages I know after finish a section of a resource I'm studying.
+You can see more about this [here](https://github.com/ericdouglas/algorithms-and-data-structures).

 ## Distributed Systems Developer Roadmap

 - **Main goal**: being able to develop distributed CRUD applications.